-Class and divisions Exercises Novice Dog (on leash) Junior Intermediate Senior 10-15 stations with three to five being stationary exercises.
-Pre-Advanced Dog (on leash) Junior Intermediate Senior Advanced (off leash) 12-17 stations with three to seven being stationary exercises.
+Class and divisions Exercises Novice Dog (on leash) JuniorIntermediateSenior 10-15 stations with three to five being stationary exercises.
+Pre-Advanced Dog (on leash) Junior Intermediate Senior 12-17 stations with three to seven being stationary exercises.
 Must include three Advanced signs.
 No jumps.
-12-17 with three to No age divisions seven being stationary exercises.
+Advanced (off leash) No age divisions 12-17 stations with three to seven being stationary exercises.
 Must include three Advanced signs and only one jump included.
-Excellent (off leash)No age divisions 15-20 with three to seven being stationary exercises.
-No age divisions Handler and dog may show at this level indefinitely.
+Excellent (off leash)No age divisions 15-20 stations with three to seven being stationary exercises.
+Must include 2 Excellent signs, 3 Advanced signs, and two jumps.
+RAE (off leash) No age divisions Handler and dog may show at this level indefinitely.
 This is the only class where dog and handler will be competing in two courses with the same dog at the same show.
 15-20 with three to seven being stationary exercises.
 Must include 2 Excellent signs, 3 Advanced signs, and two jumps.
 At this level, the handler and dog will compete in both Advanced and Excellent at the same show.
 The handler and dog must earn a qualifying score of 70 in each of the classes (Advanced and Excellent) to qualify and earn ribbons and/or prizes.